-During their lifecycle foothill yellowlegged frogs feed on a variety of plant and animals.
-During early development food sources include algae, diatoms, and detritus that are scraped from submerged rocks and vegetation (Ashton et al. 1997, p.
+During their lifecycle, foothill yellowlegged frogs feed on a variety of plants and animals.
+During early development, food sources include algae, diatoms, and detritus that are scraped from submerged rocks and vegetation (Ashton et al. 1997, p.
 7; Fellers 2005, p.
 535).
 Juvenile and adult foothill yellowlegged frogs prey upon many types of aquatic and terrestrial invertebrates including snails, moths, flies, water striders, beetles, grasshoppers, hornets, and ants (Nussbaum et al. 1983, p.
 165).

 Migration/Dispersal Routes and Connectivity

 Adult foothill yellow-legged frogs primarily use waterway corridors to migrate or disperse (Bourque 2008, p.
 70) and make their movements over multiple days (GANDA 2008, p.
 22).
-While most foothill yellow-legged frogs are found in, or very close to, water, juveniles and an adult have also been observed moving through upland areas outside of riparian corridors.
+While most foothill yellow-legged frogs are found in, or very close to, water, juveniles and adults have also been observed moving through upland areas along intermittent drainages or in moist habitat outside of riparian corridors (Service 2023, section 4.8 "Upland and Tributary (Nonbreeding) Habitat'', pp. 64-65).
 The habitat characteristics needed by foothill yellow-legged frogs for migration and dispersal are largely the same as they are for upland and tributary habitat.
 However, movement routes do not need to be moist for extended periods.
-Routes need to connect breeding areas and overwintering habitat without exposing frogs to large physical barriers (e.g., roads, development, reservoirs) or high risk of predation.
-These migration and dispersal routes provide for metapopulation connectivity and allows for ease of mobility (for postmetamorphic frogs) within a metapopulation and between different metapopulations.
+Routes need to connect breeding areas and overwintering habitat without exposing frogs to large physical barriers (e.g., roads, development, reservoirs) or a high risk of predation.
+These migration and dispersal routes provide for metapopulation connectivity and allow for ease of mobility (for postmetamorphic frogs) within a metapopulation and between different metapopulations.
 Both breeding/rearing and overwintering sites need to be distributed across the metapopulation area.
 Foothill yellow-legged frog occupancy (i.e., presence of breeding adults in a given area) must also be well distributed, such that dispersers are able to repopulate extirpated areas of the metapopulation.
-A resilient foothill yellow-legged frog metapopulation should have a network of quality breeding/rearing sites (often on or near the mainstem channel) and overwintering sites (often on tributaries of the mainstem) that are connected by habitat suitable for migration and dispersal (Section 4.9 Migration and Dispersal Routes).
-An in-depth discussion of habitat and population elements required for the foothill yellow-legged frog is in the SSA report (Service 2021, Chapter 4 and Chapter 5).
+A sufficiently resilient foothill yellow-legged frog metapopulation should have a network of quality breeding/rearing sites (often on or near the mainstem channel) and overwintering sites (often on tributaries of the mainstem) that are connected by habitat suitable for migration and dispersal (Service 2023, p.
+65).
+An indepth discussion of habitat and population elements required for the foothill vellow-legged frog is in the SSA report (Service 2023, chapters 4 and 5, pp. 52-70).